ShivaGanapathy/EasyConvert/README.md

 # EasyConvert

-This repository contains the work of an android application, Easy Convert.
+This repository contains the work of our Windows, Mac, Linux & Android application, Easy Convert.
 The app was a collaborative project built with aahmad4 (on GitHub).
 The app is an easy to use, unique, and local means of converting datatypes.
 The app was built with kivy and python.
 ![](convert1.PNG)
 ![](convert2.PNG)
 # How To Use The App